dietmarja/curriculum_generator/README.md

 9. Software Developer for Sustainability
 10. Sustainability Technical Specialist

-Each role is defined with specific competence requirements, EQF level ranges, and core skills needed.
+Each role is defined with specific competence requirements, EQF level ranges, and core skills.

 ### Module Building Blocks